JDLeongomez/JDL_website/content/en/publication/VasquezAmezquita2024_resource/index.md

 summary = ""

 # Digital Object Identifier (DOI)
-doi = ""
+doi = "10.31219/osf.io/me47r"

 # Is this a featured publication? (true/false)
 featured = false

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Deseo sexual característico", "Diferencias de género", "Estatus de la relación", "Respuesta sexual específica de género", "Excitación sexual subjetiva"]
+tags = ["Facial masculinity", "Female preferences", "Intimate partner violence", "Resource availability", "Environmental priming", "Eye tracking"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.